AndroidonEarth/Small-C-Shell/README.md

 10.)
 No error checking is performed on the syntax of the command line.

-11.)
-Blank lines and comments are allowed.
+# Blank lines and comments

-11a.)
 Any line that begins with a # character is a comment and is ignored.

-11b.)
 A blank line does nothing.

-11c.)
 If a blank line or a comment line is received, the shell simply re-prompts for another command.